yarkhinephyo/15-445-database-systems-notes/06 - Memory Management.md

 Help reduce latch contention.

-<u>Approach 1 to find buffer pool</u> - Embed object identifer in object IDs and maintain a mapping from objects to buffer pools.
+<ins>Approach 1 to find buffer pool</ins> - Embed object identifer in object IDs and maintain a mapping from objects to buffer pools.

-<u>Approach 2 to find buffer pool</u> - Hash the page ID to select which buffer pool to access.
+<ins>Approach 2 to find buffer pool</ins> - Hash the page ID to select which buffer pool to access.

 **Pre-fetching**: Prefetch pages based on query plan.
 For example, sequential scans/ index scans.